[ + link to: WOSS fiction ]

 This is undeniable, and there is only one defence against such a charge - which is, that the alternative is either equally cruel, or crueller.

-You see, so much has happened, so many links of affection have been forged, of so many types, so many mutually exclusive loves, that whichever main idea turns out to be true, moral reality requires tough rejections of some kinds of love.
+You see, so much has happened, so many links of affection have been forged, of so many types, so many mutually exclusive loves, that whichever main idea turns out to be true, moral reality requires rejections.
+Tough, heartbreaking rejections of some kinds of love.

 Dr L: But why can't we simply admit all kinds to our world-view, our universal view?

-Z: What?
-Even when they are necessarily exclusive?
-Even within one single person, there are a multitude of "orientations" of which the sexual is only one, and they may well conflict with one another, so complex is a human being.
-And as for inclusively accommodating all their contradictory claims in one ideology - your heart-warming fuzzy benevolence doesn't really cut it, Doctor.
+Z: Now you're being woolly.
+Assert mutually exclusive truths?
+To be sure - and this is an important point to make - within every individual there are a multitude of "orientations" of which the sexual is only one, and they may well conflict with one another, so complex is a human being.
+But as for inclusively accommodating all their contradictory claims in one ideology - your heart-warming fuzzy benevolence doesn't really cut it, Doctor.
 Either the natural law view is right, or it is wrong.

 If it is right, then X-omy is an abomination, which means that what X-ites can't help wanting to do is wrong, which is a tragedy for them.
 Not that I'm recommending they stop doing it - but still, the mere expression of the natural-law view must be distressing for them.

 Now on the other hand, suppose you're right and the natural law view is wrong, and there really is nothing wrong with X-ity, what then?
-What becomes of the traditional image of a decent man?
+That, too, would count as an example of reality being cruel - for what becomes of the loveable traditional image of a decent man?
 The image has to be desecrated, defaced...

 Dr L: Rubbish!
 Nothing like that needs to happen.
 Images built up in folklore can remain as they are.
 All that need happen, is that other lore is added on.
 All that need happen, is that there is more than you realized to what makes up a decent man.